-37 years of mine reclamation experience - Having earned four national awards from OSM, RESPEC has been the "A Team" for abandoned mine reclamation work throughout the US over the past 37 years.
+38 years of mine reclamation experience- Having earned four national awards from OSMRE, RESPEC has been the "A Team" for abandoned mine reclamation work throughout the U.S. over the past 38 years.

-Never say it can't be done - RESPEC has always, and will always, go the extra mile to ensure our work is completed in a timely and cost effected matter.
-We pride ourselves in our ability to be flexible in our schedules so that we are available at a moment's notice when a deliverable needs created and submitted or a field investigation is requested by AML or land owner.
+Never say it can't be done - RESPEC has always, and will always, go the extra mile to ensure our work is completed in a timely and cost-effective manner.
+We pride ourselves in being flexible in our schedules so that we are available at a moment's notice when a deliverable needs to be created and submitted or a WVDEP or a landowner requests a field investigation.